 - Think about the sponsors and the free things you may be offered at a conference.
 When you are a presenter at a big conference, there are a lot of random goodies you can get.
 I always politely reject to take tons of pens, flyers or things I know I won’t be using at all.

-This is not a very innovative list when it comes to low-waste traveling, but people still create insane amounts of waste during their travels.
+This is not a very innovative list for low-waste traveling, but people still create insane amounts of waste during their travels.
 Educators should empower youth to be environmentally friendly, but first, they have to be environmentally friendly themselves.
-If they are not, those are just empty words and meaningless activities once a year on Earth day.
+Those are just empty words and meaningless activities once a year on Earth day if they are not.

 Click here to explore my store where 99% of materials are forever free!